-All side and rear fences are to be constructed to a maximum height of 1.8 metres (excluding a screen required for overlooking purposes).
+All side and rear fences are to be constructed of timber palings with exposed posts and capped across the top to a maximum height of 1.85 metres (excluding a screen required for overlooking purposes), unless otherwise specified in these Design Guidelines.

 All fencing must be approved in writing by the DAP and constructed in accordance with the approval.
-For the purposes of these Guidelines, the prescribed fence height of 1.8 metres to the side street, side and rear boundaries will be exempt from the provisions of the Building Regulations.
+For the purposes of these Guidelines, the prescribed fence height of 1.85 metres to the side street, side and rear boundaries will be exempt from the provisions of the Building Regulations.